uop-ibbs/mdash/README.md

 MDASH is a program for identifying major conformational states in molecular dynamics simulations, based on the distributions of key dihedral angles.
-It was developed originally in the Centre for Molecular Design at Portsmouth University.
+It was developed originally in the Centre for Molecular Design at the University of Portsmouth.

 The algorithm was first described in Salt *et al*.[1] and has been used recently to analyse trajectories of the cyclic peptides arginine